-Timeframe: Ongoing, Complete ADU ordinance update that is currently underway by 2023.
+Timeframe: Ongoing.
+Complete ADU ordinance update that is currently underway by 2023.
 Continue to review ADU ordinance for any needed updates for compliance with current state law starting in 2024 and every two years thereafter through the end of the planning period.
 Discuss the option of ADUs at the planning counter starting immediately and ongoing throughout the planning period.

-Action: Explore-Conduct studies to explore development of new programs or policies to potentially fund or incentivize affordable housing development, including implementation of urban housing development projects (as allowed under SB 9) and creating objective design standards to streamline processing and approval process.
-Programs will include Continue updating ADU regulations as needed to remain compliant with state law and implement other community goals...
-In addition, programs may include implementing urban housing development projects (as allowed under SB 9) and creating objective design standards.
+Action: Conduct studies to explore development of new programs or policies to potentially fund or incentivize affordable housing development, including implementation of urban housing development projects (as allowed under SB 9) and creating objective design standards to streamline processing and approval process.
+Continue updating ADU regulations as needed to remain compliant with state law and implement other community goals.